weberjn/openhab-tryout-guide/openhab-tryout-guide.md

     Caused by: java.net.BindException: Address already in use

-If you get an Exception that the port is busy, [see here](openhab-listenport.md) about how to change OpenHAB's listen ports.
+If you get an Exception that the port is busy, [see here](openhab-listenport.md) about how to change openHAB's listen ports.

 # Text or GUI?

-You can define OpenHAB's home automation in textual config files or via the web gui.
+You can define openHAB's home automation in textual config files or via the web gui.
 Unix people will prefer Configuration as Code, so we'll do textual config.

 ## Setup a Thing Binding